propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.21 =
+* Migrated from PrettyPhoto lightbox plugin to Fancybox 3
+* Give each floorplan it's own action button as opposed to putting them into the same lightbox.
+This makes it clearer that more than one floorplan exists
+* If an EPC is an image now open it in a lightbox.
+As EPC's can also be PDF's previously we would just open them all in a new tab.
+* Don't do tax_query on taxonomies that don't belong to queried department.
+For example, no properties would previously be returned if searching for commercial properties but residential 'property_type' parameter was found in query string.

 = 1.4.20 =
 * Added new warning when Google Maps API key is missing to assist with common support issue and [upcoming changes](https://wp-property-hive.com/is-your-property-website-ready-for-upcoming-google-maps-api-changes/) to Google pricing on July 16th 2018